Miracle on 34th Street: Radio

 Lux Radio Theatre aired a one-hour adaptation of the movie on three occasions: on December 22, 1947, which starred the original cast including Natalie Wood; on December 20, 1948, without Natalie Wood's participation; and on December 21, 1954.
 There were also two broadcasts on Screen Directors Playhouse: as a half-hour play on December 23, 1949; and then as a one-hour play on December 21, 1950.
 All of these adaptations had Edmund Gwenn reprising his screen role.

 It was adapted for Australian radio in 1954 as There is a Santa Claus with a script by Morris West.

 Theatre

+The earliest adaptation of the film was made by Mountain Community Theater for high school audiences during the 1950s; it continued to be performed after it was eventually licensed in an agreement with 20th Century Fox as "Miracle on 34th Street: the Play".

 A 1963 Broadway musical version, entitled Here's Love, was written by Meredith Willson.

-The novella was adapted into a stage play by Will Severin, Patricia Di Benedetto Snyder and John Vreeke in 2000.
+The novella was again adapted into a stage play by Will Severin, Patricia Di Benedetto Snyder and John Vreeke in 2000.
 It is a favorite in many community and regional theaters during the Christmas season.
 The characters' names are those used in the novella, and the stage setting is distinctly late 1940s.
-Production rights are held by Samuel French, Inc.